-A four class system is proposed.
-The use of an alphabetical system in this document is chosen as a distinctive format for GHTF.
+A four-class system is proposed.
+An alphabetical system is used in this document to identify risk-based classes for IVD medical devices.

 Figure 1 indicates the four risk classes of devices.
 The examples given are for illustration only; the manufacturer must apply the classification rules to each IVD medical device according to its intended use.